 Welcome to our first in a series of posts sharing insights and tips for medical device, DME, and O&P companies leading up to our presentation and exhibit at Medtrade, Oct.
 26-29.
 Medtrade is the largest HME expo in the US, with educational sessions, innovative exhibitors, and networking opportunities.
-Register now so that you can see our presentation and visit us in booth 700 to talk more about your contracting strategies.

 When we work with medical device, DME, and O&P companies on contracting with insurance companies/payers, one of the first things we want to talk about is their sales strategy.